Spherically symmetric black hole spacetimes on hyperboloidal slices: Conclusions

 The hyperboloidal approach allows numerical simulations to reach future null infinity from first principles and without complicated constructions.
 While it needs to be further understood and developed, progress in the non-linear regime is taking place along several fronts \cite{Peterson:2023bha,Feng:2023ppe,3dpaper}, and will also benefit from work in the linear one, like e.g.~\cite{Jaramillo:2020tuu}.
 The focus in the present work has been on spherically symmetric hyperboloidal trumpet initial data for puncture-type evolutions of BHs.
 More specifically, the construction of CMC trumpet data via the height function approach has been reviewed and adapted to the needs of numerical simulations using the puncture approach together with conformal compactification.
 Gauge conditions play a crucial role in numerical evolutions, both in the stability of the setup and the allowed final states of the system.
 While understanding them within the hyperboloidal approach is still work in progress, some options providing successful numerical simulations are known.

 Availability of stationary initial data that are suitable for the evolution and study of perturbations thereof is very desired, especially as part of the development of the hyperboloidal method.
 This work sets the infrastructure to pursue those solutions for spherically symmetric BH trumpet data within the conformally compactified domain.
 A procedure to solve a specific numerically-tested slicing condition together with explicit conformal flatness has been developed and tested in examples.
-The accuracy of the numerical solutions was not fully satisfactory, but still they could be tested in hyperboloidal evolutions and shed some light on the behaviour of some choices of shift conditions.
+The accuracy of the numerical solutions was not fully satisfactory {(convergence could only be checked in part of the domain)}, but still they could be tested in hyperboloidal evolutions and shed some light on the behaviour of some choices of shift conditions. {The bottomline is that new initial data that approaches the stationary solution of the gauge conditions much more rapidly than CMC data was constructed, despite how challenging the procedure ultimately was.}

 There are several options that could be tested to improve the quality of the stationary solutions and that have been left for future work.
 At the numerical level, a more sophisticated solving method could be used, such as an elliptic solver for non-linear equations or a relaxation method.
-The main requirement is to obtain reliable solutions for which convergence can be checked.
+The main requirement is to obtain reliable {and smooth} solutions for which convergence can be checked {in the whole integration domain}.
 At the analytical level, a different slicing condition could be considered.
 To be suitable, it needs to provide a stable stationary final state in evolution for a hyperboloidal trumpet slice.
-This is not easy to attain, but progress on the gauge condition front in the near future will probably provide more options.
+This is not easy to attain, but progress on the gauge condition front in the near future will provide more options. {This progress will also contribute to understand the convergence problems detected during the evolutions, which will be solved elsewhere.}

 The insight gained on the effects of the two different shift conditions tested here will be used to develop other suitable options that may provide smoother profiles of the evolution variables near \scrip.
 Within the free evolution setup with a BSSN/Z4-type formulation, the shift condition is closely related to the quantity $\Lambda^a$, which may impose some limitations as to which final states are allowed or not.
 Either modifying the definition of $\Lambda^a$, making it more compatible with the hyperboloidal framework, or considering a different formulation of the Einstein equations may be beneficial.
 In either case, it would be worth attempting to solve the shift condition for the compactification, once the behaviour of $\Lambda^a$ is better understood, instead of imposing conformal flatness as done here.